carbonscott/rc/UltiSnips/thinking/vocabulary.md

 # Responsible for your code

 * `Clear Frustrated, Rerefresh Love and passion, break down impossible into something possible.
-Do it faster with confidence(Frustration, Love)!`
+Do it faster with confidence(Frustration, Love) to meet expectation!`

 # Logic Thinking